Treatment Of Breast Lymphedema After Mastectomy With Massage

 The spleen is also responsible for removing damaged cells from the bloodstream.
 As blood goes through the spleen, a special group of white blood cells known as macrophages destroy them and take them out of the blood.

 Lymphedema is effectively managed with Lymphatic Drainage Massage Techniques in many parts of the world.
-This guide shows how to prevent swelling and an accumulation of lymph fluid in women who have done breast cancer surgery via axillary node treatment or radiation.
+A guide by Jeannie Burt shows how to prevent swelling and an accumulation of lymph fluid in women who have done breast cancer surgery via axillary node treatment or radiation.

 Therapists who use the techniques are certified and can also help to reduce swelling around broken bones.
 Lymphatic Drainage Massage Techniques can help to improve lymph flow in women after they have had lymph nodes removed during breast surgery.